Twenty Years Ago.

 Father leaned back from his hug, and I nodded again.
 “So by understanding the mistakes of our fathers, I can make the right choices?”

 “Yes.”
 Hector replied, “But you don’t need to worry about all of that now.
 You’re still young.
 You should be learning about the world, the elements.
-The responsibilities of a King aren’t yours yet, and with any luck won’t be for a long time.”
+The responsibilities of a King aren’t yours yet, and with any luck, they won’t be for a long time.”

 “I understand.”
 I said, “But…will Grandfather ever come back?”